-Perhaps 40% of the Greek manuscripts read 'you', but the 60% includes the best line of transmission.
-The verb I have rendered as 'accept' can also mean 'receive'.
-"Jesus" is omitted by perhaps 4% of the Greek manuscripts, to be followed by NIV, NASB, TEV, LB, etc.-an inferior confirm the promises to the fathers: 9 and that the Gentiles might glorify God for His mercy.
-1 as it is written: "For this reason I will give praise to you among the Gentiles, O LORD,2 and will sing psalms to your name."
+7 Therefore accept one another, just as the Christ also accepted us,1 to the glory of God.
+8 Now I say that Christ Jesus2 has become a minister to the circumcised on behalf of God's truth, in order to confirm the promises to the fathers; 9 and that the Gentiles might glorify God for His mercy,3 as it is written: "For this reason I will give praise to you among the Gentiles, O LORD,4 and will sing psalms to your name."
 10 And again He says: "Rejoice, O Gentiles, with His people!"
 11 And again: "Praise the Lord, all you Gentiles, and laud Him, all you peoples!"
-12 And again, Isaiah says: "The Root of Jesse will appear, even He who rises up to rule over the nations; the Gentiles will place their hope on Him."6 13 Now may the God of the hope fill you with all joy and peace in believing, so that you may abound in that hope by the power of the Holy Spirit.
+12 And again, Isaiah says: "The Root of Jesse will appear, even He who rises up to rule over the nations; the Gentiles will place their hope on Him."
+13 Now may the God of the hope fill you with all joy and peace in believing, 9 so that you may abound in that hope by the power of the Holy Spirit.
+10